-The discovery and prominent role (>30% of eukaryotic proteome) of intrinsically disordered regions within proteins that lack an ordered three-dimensional structure, has challenged the paradigm that structure determines the function of protein \cite{PMID:11381529}.
-The hubs in PPI networks tend to contain higher amount of disordered regions and these regions typically gain structure only after binding to a ligand or another biomolecule \cite{PMID:18364713,PMID24606139}.
-The assessment of a mutation on the activity of an intrinsically disordered protein is even more challenging because it would depend upon the effect of a mutation on either the unfolded ensemble and the structure gained in the presence of its interaction partner.
-Due to their flexibility, the unfolded ensembles of disordered proteins are difficult to characterize using either experimental or computational techniques \cite{PMID:19162471,PMID:22947936}.
-However, the phenotypic effect of mutations on the functional viability of a disordered protein is important because a number of proteins also change their interaction partners in a tissue-specific manner based upon the dominant isoform of the protein in that tissue \cite{PMID:23633940}.
+The discovery and prominent role (>30% of eukaryotic proteome) of intrinsically disordered regions has challenged the paradigm that structure determines the function \cite{PMID:11381529}.
+The hubs in PPI networks tend to contain higher degrees of disordered regions, and these regions typically become well-ordered upon ligand or protein binding \cite{PMID:18364713,PMID24606139}.
+The assessment of a mutation on the activity of an intrinsically disordered protein is even more challenging because it would be dependent upon the effects of these mutations upon the unfolded ensemble or the structure gained in the presence of its interaction partner.
+Due to their flexibility, the unfolded ensembles of disordered proteins are especially difficult to characterize using either experimental and computational techniques \cite{PMID:19162471,PMID:22947936}, making variant annotation in the context of disordered proteins an uphill task.
+However, the phenotypic effect of mutations on the functional viability of a disordered protein is important because a number of proteins also change their interaction partners in a tissue-specific manner based upon the dominant isoform of the protein in that tissue.
+Recent evidence suggests that many mutations occurring on these alternatively-spliced disordered motifs may drive cancer \cite{PMID:23633940}.
+Therefore it is important to understand the phenotypic effects of sequence variations in the disordered regions.

 Conclusions:

-The exponential growth in genomic data has elucidated that a surprisingly large amount of genomic variation exists within the human population and it has also helped identify a vast number of rare variants and disease-associated variants.
+The exponential growth in genomic data has demonstrated that a surprisingly large amount of genomic variation is present within the human population, and this data has also helped identify a vast number of rare variants and disease-associated variants.
 Though the motivation of developing methods to annotate the effects of variants that cause human disease are clear, it remains challenging to do so as it requires bridging disparate sources of information together to understand the functional constraints on a protein family.
-The network properties of the protein along with sequence and structural information regarding the nonsynonymous amino acid change need to all be considered in a single framework before predicting the phenotypic impact of an amino acid change.
+It is essential to utilize structural information to rationalize the effect of variants.
+The network properties of the protein in addition to sequence and structural information regarding the nonsynonymous amino acid changes need to be considered within a single framework before predicting the phenotypic impact of an amino acid change.